saadhaxxan/saadhaxxan/README.md

 ## My Backend Engineering Show
 - [The Backend Engineering Show with Saad Hassan](https://www.youtube.com/playlist?list=PLx8CItc_kq60ORFN7NVaD2xae_WystDOa)

-### I'm a Developer, Teacher and Researcher!
+### I'm a Developer, Teacher, and Researcher!
-- 🔭 I’m currently working as Backend & Infra Engineer with Typescript, Python.
+- 🔭 I’m currently working as Backend & Infra Engineer with Typescript, and Python.
 - 🌱 I’m currently learning Go and Scala.
 - 👯 I’m looking to collaborate with other content creators and developers.
 - 📢 Love to teach and inspire students.
-Taught over more then 2k students.
+Taught more than 2k students.
 - 🥅 2023 Goals: Contribute more to Open Source projects.

 <h2><i>💻 Tech Stack</i></h2>